 Inclining churches are always seeking the development of New Leadership.
 Inclining leaders understand that for the church to continue to grow there is always the need for new leaders to move into existing and newly created ministries.
-This commitment to new leadership is reflected in aggressive discipling toward leadership and the sending out of existing leaders to create new ministry and open doors for new leadership.
+This commitment to new leadership is reflected in aggressive discipling toward leadership fulled, leaving little room for the emergence of new leadership.

-Reclining churches are led by Established Leadership.
-With programming reaching capacity and leveling off, the leadership positions have been identified and filled, leaving little room for the emergence of new leadership.
 Those who come into such a ministry with leadership giftedness and potential are unable to realize that giftedness and potential, so their growth is stunted or they migrate elsewhere to apply their leadership calling.

 Declining churches are led by Incumbent Leadership.
 Declining leaders have often been in place for long stretches of time, perhaps even serving for decades in the same leadership position.
 Routine prevails as the same kinds of decisions are made the same way based on the same criteria with little change or progress being seen.
-The prevailing attitude is to do things the way we always have in the hope of a better result.
-At its best, this is wishful thinking.
+The prevailing attinude is to do things the way we short to have in the hope of a better